2013 BMW X6 Interior

 - "The rear-seat area is only for 2, and there's little more room than in most compact cars.
 Headroom is especially tight, another side effect of the sloping roof line.
 Narrow doorways inhibit entry and exit." -- Consumer Guide (2012)

-The 2013 BMW X6 comes standard with features like push-button ignition, a power tailgate, a 10-speaker sound system with a USB jack and xenon adaptive headlights.
-Available features include a head-up display, a rearview camera with top view, four-zone automatic climate control and Smart Key keyless entry.
+The 2013 BMW X6 comes standard with features like push-button ignition, a power tailgate, a 10-speaker sound system with a USB jack, BMW's iDrive infotainment system and xenon adaptive headlights.
+Available features include a head-up display, a rearview camera with top view, quad-zone automatic climate control and Smart Key keyless entry.

 Reviewers appreciate how many standard features come with the BMW X6.
 They don’t say much else about the interior, except that it’s well-made and high-quality.
-In past years, test drivers have complained about BMW’s iDrive infotainment controls, saying they were complicated and hard to use.
+Some test drivers complain that the X6's iDrive infotainment interface can be hard to use.

 - "In BMW fashion, the materials are top-notch and the whole thing is put together beautifully.
 There are also a slew of available electronics features controlled through the complicated but customizable iDrive interface." -- Edmunds

-The BMW X6 can hold a maximum of 59.7 cubic feet of cargo with the second row stowed, or 25.6 cubic feet of cargo with the second row upright.
-That’s smaller than nearly every other SUV in the X6’s price range.
+The BMW X6 can hold 59.7 cubic feet of cargo with the second row stowed and 25.6 cubic feet of cargo with the second row upright.
+That’s less than nearly every other SUV in the X6’s price range.